 Ok, maybe I sounded a bit harsh in my latest post.
 In my humble opinion, Ajax is actually a great technology when applied in a proper manner.
 For instance, have a look at the latest version of Windows Live Local.
 They stuffed a van with ten cameras and drove along the streets of San Francisco and Seattle, capturing over 10 million images for each city!

-This morning I read an article in the magazine Computer Sweden and grew somewhat irritated.
-The article complains about Swedish web sites being outdated since they’re not using “new” technologies such as Ajax.
+This morning I read an article, which complains about Swedish web sites being outdated since they’re not using “new” technologies such as Ajax.
 First, Ajax is not exactly new, since the technology has been around since 1998.
-It’s very hyped, yes, but that is a completely different thing.

 Grown tired of the ancient ICQ web client but doesn’t have the time or need to setup a Sharepoint server?
 Have a look at the brand new Campfire tool.
 The admirable 37signals has released another great tool along the lines of Basecamp and Backpack.
 Simple speaking, it’s like a group chat for business.
 Being a slick web client, is is used directly in your browser (unless you still use IE 5.x) with cool technology such as Ajax and Ruby.